 As Valucre is a free-form site, rank or stat based systems are not an option.
 All we ask is that members exercise prudence when creating, choosing, and using abilities.
 Given the comfortable scale that our mild powers definition establishes, we care more about the end result, or consequences, of powers and abilities rather than origins or rationalizations.
 Our Character Creation Guide can give you some direction if you find yourself at a loss.

 Combat is always optional and requires both declaration and consent.
 As long as it is stated and agreed upon by both players, any system can be used to resolve an in-character conflict.
 Examples of this include collaboration (staff recommended), coin flips, dice systems, and so on.
 If players agree to combta but can't agree on a system, the default is the Mostly Orchestrated Battle System.
-Alternatives include the Terrenus Dice System and the Chosen Tournament Ruleset (Supplement: Fun with T1 is a useful, unofficial guide written by a member to help other members), among any of the various homebrew systems that you can find or create.
+Alternatives include the Terrenus Dice System, among any of the various homebrew systems that you can find or create.

 In order to understand the terminology, one needs a bit of history.
 In messenger, before Valucre was created, there were a few distinct forms of turn-based combat.
 Speed based combat emphasized speed, paragraph combat emphasized detail.
 PC allowed for a no-holds barred exhibition of ludicrous power, RM followed strict rules of realism.
 At some point MP was coined as a term to mean a system somewhere in the middle of the spectrum, where powers and magic were allowed but limited.
 The limit applied both to the amplitude of attack, the sheer number of abilities allowed, as well as a focus on generally doing away with any type of god-modding.

 Excessive temporal manipulation ("Haste", for example, does not count; time travel does)

 Creation of black holes or other celestial / astronomical bodies or phenomeona